udacity/cd14128-starter/starter/README.md

 For a more controlled migration process, especially in production environments (ENV=production), use golang-migrate to apply migrations from SQL files.

+Option 2: Using golang-migrate (Production Environment)

+For a more controlled migration process, especially in production environments (ENV=production), use golang-migrate to apply migrations from SQL files.

 1. Install golang-migrate:

 If you haven't installed it yet, follow the installation instructions from the golang-migrate GitHub repository.